Singh233/Social-React-App/README.md

 Through building this project, I gained experience with user authentication, posting messages, following other users, and liking and commenting on posts.
 This project was a great opportunity to practice my skills and improve my knowledge of full-stack web development.

-⛔️ Please note that the application is a work in progress, so it might throw some unexpected errors.
+⛔️ Please note that the application is a work in progress, some features might not work.